 The word ‘vegetative’ refers to plant organs with the exception of the reproductive parts.
 In conventional propagation without the employment of tissue culture techniques, asexual propagation is accomplished with the use of roots, stems, and leaves.

-They consist of body or somatic cells which are formed through mitosis, the type of cell division which produces daughter cells with identical chromosomes as the parent cell.
+They consist of the body or somatic cells which are formed through mitosis, the type of cell division that produces daughter cells with identical chromosomes as the parent cell.
 Consequently, the new plants develop directly from any of these parts without undergoing fertilization or union of male and female gametes.
 Other naturally formed plant organs which are considered vegetatively produced are likewise used.

 Vegetative propagation allows the production of clones or plants which are considered “duplicates” of the parent plants genotypically, and desirably also phenotypically.
 It is also convenient where a plant does not produce seeds, the seeds are sterile, or whenever seeds are not available.
-Through marcotting, budding and grafting, new plants can be produced which are readily mature or with shortened maturity.
+Through marcotting, budding, and grafting, new plants can be produced which are readily mature or with shortened maturity.

 These plant organs can be used deliberately as they are, without significant changes, in plant propagation as planting materials or propagules.
 To use them, they are separated from the parent plant in which case the propagation method is also called division or separation.

 In contrast, the artificial method of vegetative propagation involves the drastic manipulation of plant parts.
 Without man’s active participation, they would not give rise naturally to new plants.
 This method includes the use of root, stem, and leaf cuttings, layering (including marcotting), and the application of special techniques such as budding and grafting mainly to produce desirable clones with seed-grown rootstocks.